Genre: Business & Money

 The GSEs up until this point had been very cautious about the subprime mortgage risk that they took; there was just too much money to be made in safer investment vehicles.
 Many government officials actually complained about the GSEs not playing an active enough role in the subprime market.
 After the Community Reinvestment Act, Fannie bought just enough subprime mortgages to keep Washington content.

-The only way for the GSEs to increase lending to low-income borrowers was to materially lower their lending standards.
-The GSEs would later site the subprime lending push by Cuomo and Clinton as the tipping point for rushing head first into the subprime market, but by the turn of the century Fannie executives had become enamored with the high returns subprime lending was producing.
+The only way for the GSEs to increase lending to low-income borrowers was to lower their lending standards materially.
+The GSEs would later cite the subprime lending push by Cuomo and Clinton as the tipping point for rushing headfirst into the subprime market; however, by the turn of the century, Fannie executives had become enamored with the high returns subprime lending was producing.

-After the S&L crisis in the 70s, coupled with Ranieri‟s securitization innovation, Wall Street took over as the main source of mortgage funding.
+After the S&L crisis in the 70s, coupled with Ranieri’s securitization innovation, Wall Street took over as the primary source of mortgage funding.
 Specialized mortgage companies began to open.
-Two of the biggest examples include Ameriquest and Countrywide.
+Two of the most prominent examples include Ameriquest and Countrywide.

-Angelo Mozillo was the head of Countrywide.
+Angelo Mozilo was the head of Countrywide.
 Countrywide believed in sound underwriting principles for the majority of the subprime market expansion during the 80s and 90s.
-Mozillo once described Citicorp‟s mortgage problems by saying, “They tried to take a shortcut and went the way of every institution that has ever tried to defy the basics of sound underwriting principles.”
-Unfortunately, Countrywide inevitably entered the subprime market at the behest of shareholders‟ needs for increased market share and profits.
+Mozilo once described Citicorp’s mortgage problems by saying, “they tried to take a shortcut and went the way of every institution that has ever tried to defy the basics of sound underwriting principles.”
+Unfortunately, Countrywide inevitably entered the subprime market at the behest of shareholders needs for increased market share and profits.

 In 1983, Larry Fink created the first collateralized mortgage obligation (CMO).